vantaylo/Employee-Directory-App/README.md

 The user is able to:

-- Sort the table by at least one category
+- Sort the table
-- Filter the users by at least one property.
+- Filter the users

 # Technologies